3 Dead In Apparent Terrorist Knife Attack At Church In Nice, France

 "My sadness is infinite as a human in front of what other beings, called humans, can commit," Monsignor André Marceau said.
 "At this moment, all the churches of Nice are closed until further notice, and placed under police protection."

+Other alarming incidents were also reported on Thursday.
+In Lyon, police arrested a man carrying a knife near a large train station.
+In Saudi Arabia, the French Embassy said a man wielding a knife attacked a guard at its consulate in Jeddah.
+The man was arrested, and the guard was reportedly not badly injured.

+And in Avignon, police reportedly shot and killed an armed man after he threatened them in the street – although authorities say that case seems to be unrelated to the attack in Nice.

-"The knife attack comes two weeks to the day of the beheading of a French school teacher in a town north of Paris," NPR's Eleanor Beardsley reports from Paris.
+"The knife attack comes two weeks to the day of the beheading of a French schoolteacher in a town north of Paris," NPR's Eleanor Beardsley reports from Paris.
 "The killer in that attack was shot dead by police.
 He was an 18-year-old radicalized Chechen refugee who was angry that the teacher had shown caricatures of the Prophet Muhammad in his class on freedom of speech."

 The attack in Nice took place on the day many Muslims celebrate the anniversary of Muhammad's birth.